genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 ```

 ### Subscriptions
-An adaptor has one or more `subscription` elements defined within a `subscriptions` element.
+After the pre-expression, An adaptor has one or more `subscription` elements defined within a `subscriptions` element.
+This is where you specify the detail of the adaptor.

+Within a subscription element, you can specify the following:
+- one or more `table` objects within a `tables` element
+- a `where` element, where you can define a code block for custom logic
+- `record` elements defined within a `records` element

 Each subscription has a number of `table` objects within a `tables` element.
-Each table is given an alias so it can be referred to in code, using the `alias` attribute.
-It also has a `seedKey` attribute, that defines the index used for lookups.
+Each table is given an alias, so it can be referred to in code, using the `alias` attribute.
+It also has a `seedKey` attribute that defines the index used for lookups.

 ```xml
 <tables>